mhkeller/joiner/README.md

 ## Methods

-All methods return an object with the following structure:
+All joins return an object with the following structure:

 ````
 data: [data object],